Free rapid tests are about to roll out in the U.S. In other countries, they’re already part of daily life.

 Neha Ghosh, a 32-year-old business development associate, said her family struggled to get PCR tests at the height of the second wave in May.
 The result for her father came after three days, in which crucial time was lost for his treatment.

-But when her 15-month-old daughter developed covid symptoms in late December, the family was able to use rapid tests — and took steps to isolate immediately after Gosh’s husband tested positive.
+But when her 15-month-old daughter developed covid symptoms in late December, the family was able to use rapid tests — and took steps to isolate immediately after Ghosh’s husband tested positive.

 Ghosh said the rapid tests were helpful because, “it gives you an idea whether to do more.”